Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2022-09-24-cyclic-voltammetry-in-electrochemistry.md

 <img src="http://ShengxiangWuPlasmonic.github.io/images/blogImages/cvie_Figure2.jpg" width="542">
 </p>

-At this stage, it is important for us to go through this in mind: 1) electrons tend to flow from high energy to low energy, 2) for electrodes, positive potential tends to lower electron energy (electrons are more comfortable), thus preventing electrons flowing out from electrode, and *vice versa*.
+At this stage, it is important for us to keep this in mind: 1) electrons tend to flow from high energy to low energy, 2) for electrodes, positive potential tends to lower electron energy (electrons are more comfortable), thus preventing electrons flowing out from electrode, and *vice versa*.

 Diffusion In An Electrochemical Cell
 =====